Skip to Content

 Representation for Spousal Support & Alimony Cases in Allegheny County, Pennsylvania

-Sometimes after a marriage ends through divorce (or is in the process of ending,) one of the spouses is left unable to support themselves financially.
-In these cases, it may be appropriate for the higher-earning spouse make periodic payments to the financially dependent spouse.
+Sometimes, after a marriage ends through divorce (or is in the process of ending), one of the spouses is left unable to support themselves financially.
+In these cases, it may be appropriate for the higher-earning spouse to make periodic payments to the financially dependent spouse.
 These payments are referred to as alimony or spousal support.

-Need a Pittsburgh alimony attorney?
-Want to learn more about Pennsylvania alimony?
+Need an alimony attorney in Pittsburgh?
+Want to learn more about alimony in Pennsylvania?
 Call (412) 281-1988 or contact us online for a consultation!

 Types of Alimony in Pennsylvania